Skip to main content

 About Security Operations Actions

-Security Operations (SecOps) actions are the controls available in an endpoint security or EDR workflow that let administrators review detections and take follow-up steps such as updating status, investigating details, or performing response tasks within the security console.
+Security Operations (SecOps) actions are the controls available in an endpoint security or EDR workflow that let administrators review detections and take follow-up steps such as updating status, investigating details, isolating compromised devices, or performing other response tasks in the Iru Endpoint Web App.
 In Iru Endpoint Detection & Response, these actions are surfaced on the Threats page and include updating the detection’s Status to track progress through review and remediation.

 How It Works